fogg-lab/tissue-model-analysis-tools/README.md

 **Advanced usage:**

 * Create custom configuration `.json` file, using `config/default_cell_area_computation.json` as a template.
-    * `dsamp_size`: Size that input images will be downsampled to for analysis.
+    * `dsamp_size` (float): Size that input images will be downsampled to for analysis.
 Smaller sizes mean faster, less accurate analysis.
-    * `sd_coef`: Strictness of thresholding.
+    * `sd_coef` (float): Strictness of thresholding.
 Positive numbers are more strict, negative numbers are less strict.
 This is a multiplier of the foreground pixel standard deviation, so values in the range (-2, 2) are the most reasonable.
-    * `well_buffer`: Proportion of the well's outer width/diameter to trim from the outer part of the well mask.
-For example, a circular well with an outer diameter of 1000 microns and inner diameter of 900 microns, the buffer is 50 microns, so the `well_buffer` should be 50/1000=0.05.
+    * `well_buffer` (float): Proportion of the image outer width/diameter to exclude from processing (to apply exclusion mask starting at the edge of the well).
+E.g., for a circular well with an outer diameter of 1000 microns and inner diameter of 900 microns, the buffer is 50 microns, so the `well_buffer` should be 50/1000=0.05.
+By default, this parameter is set to 0, which means that no exclusion mask will be applied.
-    * `rs_seed`: A random seed for the algorithm.
+    * `rs_seed` (integer): A random seed for the algorithm.
 Allows for reproducability since the Gaussian curves are randomly initialized.

 #### Z Projection
 **Basic usage:**